Monday to Friday: 9am to 5pm

 There is a wide list of items that are not allowed in the residence hall due to the risk they pose to everyone in the community.
 Take a closer look at the prohibited items list.

 Students will receive an email at the beginning of the semester with their assigned mailbox and combination.
 Packages will arrive in the Mail Room which is located on the 1st floor of Auditorium Building (AUD 109).
+The current mail room hours are Monday - Friday, 8am - 4:30pm (closed for lunch).
+There is no Saturday or Sunday mail room service available at this time.
+Mondays are typically high volume days for the processing of incoming packages, so please allow extra time prior to pick-up.
 Letters and packages need to be sent to this address:

 425 S. Wabash Ave.,